Diagnostic Radiology Residency

 Overview

 At Lahey Hospital & Medical Center, our Diagnostic Radiology Residency Program trains residents to become confident, skilled, and successful radiologists.
 We emphasize collaborative working relationships between residents and attending physicians, fostering an environment that encourages intellectual and professional growth.
-We understand that the four years of training are oba significant investment, and we aim to make the experience both enjoyable and rewarding.
+We understand that the four years of training are a significant investment, and we aim to make the experience both enjoyable and rewarding.

 Located in Burlington, Massachusetts, our program offers easy access to the vibrant city of Boston, as well as the nearby mountains and ocean of coastal New England.
-Residents live in various settings, from the suburbs surrounding Burlington to urban areas like Boston, and rural regions in southern New Hampshire.
+Residents live in various settings, from the suburbs surrounding Burlington to urban areas like Boston, Cambridge and Somerville, and rural regions in southern New Hampshire.

 In This Section